 Rajon ki Baoli, one of the few remaining stepwells in Delhi

-The most impressive are the ancient stepwell, Rajon ki Baoli and Jamali Kamali mosque.
+The most impressive monuments are the ancient stepwell, Rajon ki Baoli and Jamali Kamali mosque.
 Be ready to remove your shoes at the mosque (and if you’re female, to cover your head).
 If the caretaker is around or if there is anyone else in there barefoot, follow suit.
 Even an inactive mosque is still a mosque.

 The tombs of Balban, Mohd Quli Khan and Jamali Kamali as well as Chaumukha Darwaza (gate) are also in the park.